Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices

 A growing body of work investigates how well LLMs can simulate human preferences and decision-making behavior.
 Several benchmark frameworks evaluate LLMs on single-shot decision tasks, often abstracted from real-world context.
 For example, MoralBench~\citep{ji2025moralbench} and the Decision-Making Behavior Evaluation Framework~\citep{jia2024decision} assess model responses to ethical dilemmas, risk preferences, loss aversion and related constructs.

-Other empirical comparisons include Foli and Singh~\cite{goli2024llmscapturehumanpreferences}, who compare human and LLM preferences regarding intertemporal choices, and find that LLMs demonstrate less patience than humans, and Liu et al.~\cite{liu2025large}, who find that LLMs make more consistent choices in gambling-style tasks.
-Seror \cite{seror2024moral} shows that LLMs can provide moral behavior consistent with approximately stable moral preferences, acting as if guided by an underlying utility function.
-Regarding budgetary decisions, Chen et al.\cite{chen2023emergence} demonstrate that ChatGPT produces more coherent budgetary decisions than human subjects across multiple domains, while Cedro et al. \cite{cedro2025cash} document irregularities in LLM decision boundaries when they choose between monetary and comfort-related outcomes. \cite{FULMAN2025104542} similarly look at how LLMs handle the tradeoff between cost and price within a parking search context and \cite{brand2024using} show how LLMs can be used to simulate human behavior by deriving WTP values for products and features.Finally,~\cite{he_enhancing_2026} provides a framework for more coherent decision-making in LLMs by enforcing the model to take into account underlying beliefs per potential choice.
+Other empirical comparisons include ~\cite{goli2024llmscapturehumanpreferences}, who compare human and LLM preferences regarding intertemporal choices, and find that LLMs demonstrate less patience than humans, and~\cite{liu2025large}, who find that LLMs make more consistent choices in gambling-style tasks. \cite{seror2024moral} shows that LLMs can provide moral behavior consistent with approximately stable moral preferences, acting as if guided by an underlying utility function.
+Regarding budgetary decisions, \cite{chen2023emergence} demonstrate that ChatGPT produces more coherent budgetary decisions than human subjects across multiple domains, while \cite{cedro2025cash} document irregularities in LLM decision boundaries when they choose between monetary and comfort-related outcomes. \cite{FULMAN2025104542} similarly look at how LLMs handle the tradeoff between cost and price within a parking search context and \cite{brand2024using} show how LLMs can be used to simulate human behavior by deriving WTP values for products and features.Finally,~\cite{he_enhancing_2026} provides a framework for more coherent decision-making in LLMs by enforcing the model to take into account underlying beliefs per potential choice.

-Recent work has also studied how we can steer the behavior of LLMs to better align with human decision-making.
-Feng et al. \cite{feng2025noise} study the extent to which LLM choices reflect human-like patterns and demonstrate that alignment can be improved through targeted interventions.
+Recent work has also studied how we can steer the behavior of LLMs to better align with human decision-making. \cite{feng2025noise} study the extent to which LLM choices reflect human-like patterns and demonstrate that alignment can be improved through targeted interventions.
 These include \textit{instruction-based prompting}, where models receive more explicit decision guidelines, and \textit{imitation-based approaches}, where partial human decision histories are provided as in-context examples.
 Related studies further show that persona prompting~\citep{jiang-etal-2024-personallm, santurkar2023whose}, in-context learning~\citep{yu2024icpl}, and preference conditioning~\citep{arocaaligning} can substantially influence expressed preferences.
 Furthermore, \cite{brand2024using} show how alignment can be increased through finetuning.